marler8997/zigscript/README.md

 2) be seamless for Zig developers to write

 ZigScript is meant to exist in a world with Zig.
-It's designed to accomodate the use cases that Zig isn't optimal for and leaves the everything else to Zig.
+It's designed to accomodate the use cases that Zig isn't optimal for and leaves everything else to Zig.

 ZigScript uses the Zig tokenizer along with a modified version of its grammar.